- In July 2016, Tropicfeel founders Lucas de Gispert and Alberto Espinos went on a 25-day trip through Thailand

 "With Easyship, we were able to expand quickly without decreasing the quality of our service."

-To learn more about how Easyship helped Tropicfeel fulfill their orders to backers worldwide and grow their eCommerce business, check out our case study here.
+To learn more about how Easyship helped Tropicfeel fulfill its orders to backers worldwide and grow its eCommerce business, check out our case study here.